 - When you've finished preparing your release, select Review release.

-In this section, you can choose to opt-in to using app signing by Google Play.
-If you do opt-in, you have three options:
+In this section, you can choose to opt-in to using Play App Signing.
+If you opt-in, you have three options:

 - Export and upload a key from Android Studio.